Skip to main content

 Stakeholder

-PlanningStaff will participate in the City’s CBTP Steering Committee.
+PlanningStaff participates in the City’s CBTP Steering Committee.
 The first meeting was held on May 20, 2025.

 Castro Valley